-During permit year 2022, the Stormwater Program Manager was responsible for the coordination and implementation of the post-construction stormwater management program.
-In 2022, there were no projects that were deemed impracticable as described in part 2.6.4 of the permit.
-When a permanent post-construction stormwater control measure goes online, there is a procedure to ensure the long-term operation and maintenance.
+During permit year 2023, the Stormwater Program Manager was responsible for the coordination and implementation of the post-construction stormwater management program.
+In 2023, there were no projects that were deemed impracticable as described in part 2.6.4 of the permit.
+When a permanent post-construction stormwater control measure goes on-line, there are procedures in place to ensure the long-term operation and maintenance.

-The stormwater program conducts annual inspections per the MS4 permit.
-These inspections analyze the components of the water quality structure including but not limited to, inflow points, forebays, outlet structure, embankments, and the overall function.
+The stormwater program conducts annual inspections of all post-construction stormwater control measures per the MS4 permit.
+These inspections analyze the components of the water quality structure including but not limited to, inflow points, fore-bays, outlet structure, embankments, and the overall function.
 The inspection is then given a letter grade from A-F depending on the assessment:

-- A Passed inspection; no deficiencies found; no maintenance required. - B Passed inspection; minor deficiencies found; functionality not impaired; continue to monitor C - Minor to moderate deficiencies found; functionality impaired; routine maintenance recommended - D Moderate to severe deficiencies found; functionality impaired; maintenance recommended - F Severe deficiencies found; functionality impeded; immediate maintenance recommended
+- A. Passed inspection; no deficiencies found; no maintenance required. - B. Passed inspection; minor deficiencies found; functionality not impaired; continue to monitor - C. Minor to moderate deficiencies found; functionality impaired; routine maintenance recommended - D. Moderate to severe deficiencies found; functionality impaired; maintenance recommended - F. Severe deficiencies found; functionality impeded; immediate maintenance recommended

-Fort Carson tracks 156 LID features to include bio-retention basins, detention and retention ponds and permeable pavers.
+Fort Carson tracks 156 LID features (Attachment 23) to include bio-retention basins, detention and retention ponds and permeable pavers.
 LID features are assigned an ID # determined by their watershed and physical location.
 The LID feature inventory tracker maintains the structures that have been and need to still be inspected for the permit year.
-When maintenance is needed on a LID feature, a service order is submitted trough armymaintenance.com (ArMA) and is assigned to contracted maintenance organization.
-The ArMA system tracks the submittal rom cradle to grave and notifies the submitter when the action is complete.
+When maintenance is needed on a LID feature, a service order is submitted through armymaintenance.com (ArMA) and is assigned to the contracted maintenance organization.
+The ArMA system tracks the submittal from cradle to grave and notifies the submitter when the action is complete.

-Additionally, when a project implements an impervious area larger than 5,000 SF it requires the preparation of the Low Impact Development (LID) Planning and Cost Tool and Report to comply with EISA Section 438.
+Additionally, when a project creates an impervious area larger than 5,000 SF it requires the preparation of the Low Impact Development (LID) Planning and Cost Tool (Attachment 24) and Report to comply with EISA Section 438.
 The "Maintaining Hydrology on Army Construction Projects" form must be completed by the LID Designer of Record and submitted to the COR and Fort Carson Stormwater Program Office with the final design package.
-LID information and the cost tool can be found at https://mrsi.erdc.dren.mil/sustain/cx/lid/
+LID information and the cost tool can be found at: https://mrsi.erdc.dren.mil/sustain/cx/lid/

 The Integrated Natural Resources Plan (INRMP) does not specifically speak to planning of permanent stormwater control measures.
 When planning for permanent stormwater control measures, the plan of action that Natural Resources uses, begins with a WOTUS determination to maintain compliance with all 404 permit requirements.
-The the proposed feature is reviewed against the US Army Core of Engineers Regional General Permit No. 14.
+Then the proposed feature is reviewed against the US Army Core of Engineers Regional General Permit No. 14.